 The Organization leases a copier under a noncancellable operating lease expiring on October 30, 2023.
 Monthly lease payments include sales tax and charges for excess copies.

 Total future minimum lease payments for the years ending June 30 are as follows:

-Additional office space was leased on a month-to-month basis, and it was discontinued in October 2020.
-Rent expense recorded for the years ended June 30, 2021 and 2020 totaled \$39,235 and \$42,692, respectively.
+Rent expense recorded for the years ended June 30, 2022 and 2021 totaled \$37,801 and \$39,235, respectively.

 11. LINE OF CREDIT